harikesh59/grid-card/README.md

 # What does this app do?
 It is an  Android application that allows user to watch stocks update in real time.
 User can watch last traded price, High, Low, Day change etc. of a stock.
+Sqlite Database is used for caching stock prices in this project.

 # Libraries this app uses: